corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 that converts transaction details into a PDF, which is then sent to a particular printer.
 This would be an inappropriate feature to put into shared business logic, but not for a user-specific CorDapp that they've developed themselves.

-If your flows could benefit from being extended in this way, see [Overriding a flow via node configuration](cordapps/flow-overriding.md#overriding-a-flow-via-node-configuration).
+If your flows could benefit from being extended in this way, see [overriding a flow via node configuration](cordapps/flow-overriding.md#overriding-a-flow-via-node-configuration).

 ### 12. Update vault state queries

-In Corda 4 queries made on a node’s vault can filter by the relevancy of those states to the node.
-As this functionality does not exist in
+In Corda 4, queries made on a node’s vault can be filtered by the relevancy of those states to the node.
+As this functionality doesn't exist in
 Corda 3, CorDapps will continue to receive all states relating to any vault queries.
-However, it may make sense to migrate queries expecting just those states relevant to the node in question to query for only relevant states.
-See api-vault-query for more details on how to do this.
-Not doing this may result in queries returning more states than expected if the node is using observer functionality (see “tutorial-observer-nodes”).
+You may want to migrate queries that expect states that are only relevant to the node in question, so you can filter them by relevant states.
+See [writing vault queries](cordapps/api-vault-query.md) for more details on how to do this.
+If you decide not to do this, queries may return more states than expected if the node is using observer functionality (see [posting transactions to observer nodes](https://docs.corda.net/docs/corda-os/4.8/tutorial-observer-nodes.md) for more information).

 ### 13. Update your `quasar.jar` file